h2oai/tutorials/Driverless AI/machine-learning-experiment-scoring-and-analysis-financial-focus/machine-learning-experiment-scoring-and-analysis-financial-focus.md

 1\.
 Hover over to **Experiment Settings** and note the three knobs, **Accuracy**, **Time** and **Interpretability**.

 The **Experiment Settings** describe the Accuracy, Time, and Interpretability of your specific experiment.
-The knobs on the experiment settings are adjustable, as the values change the meaning of the settings on the left-bottom page change.
+The knobs on the experiment settings are adjustable, as the values change the meaning of the settings on the left-bottom page.

 Here is an overview of the Experiments settings:

-- **Accuracy** - Relative accuracy – higher values, should lead to higher confidence in model performance (accuracy).
+- **Accuracy** - relative accuracy – higher values, should lead to higher confidence in model performance (accuracy).
-- **Time** - Relative time for completing the experiment.
+- **Time** - relative time for completing the experiment.
 Higher values will take longer for the experiment to complete.
-- **Interpretability**-  The ability to explain or to present in understandable terms to a human.
+- **Interpretability** - the ability to explain or to present in understandable terms to a human.
 The higher the interpretability the simpler the features that will be extracted.

 ### Accuracy